Official IOCCC rules

 Rule 7

-The obfuscated C program must be an original work that you own.
+The obfuscated C program must be your own original work.

 If you submit any content that is owned by others, you MUST